DeanLJY/Data-Analytics-Portfolio/Fraud_Detection_Analysis/README.md

 ## Dataset Dictionary

+To access the `Fraud_DataSet.7z` dataset, please install Git LFS on your machine prior to cloning the repository.

 | Feature | Description |
 | --- | --- |
 | `step` | Maps a unit of time in the real world.
 In this case, 1 step is 1 hour of time.
 Total steps: 744 (30 days simulation). |